spatie/laravel-webhook-server/README.md

    ->dispatch();
 ```

 This will send a post request to `https://other-app.com/webhooks`.
 The body of the request will be JSON encoded version of the array passed to `payload`.
 The request will have a header called `Signature` that will contain a signature the receiving app can use [to verify](https://github.com/spatie/laravel-webhook-server#how-signing-requests-works) the payload hasn't been tampered with.
-Dispatching a webhook call will also fire a `WebhookCallDispatchedEvent`.
+Dispatching a webhook call will also fire a `DispatchingWebhookCallEvent`.

 If the receiving app doesn't respond with a response code starting with `2`, the package will retry calling the webhook after 10 seconds.
 If that second attempt fails, the package will attempt to call the webhook a final time after 100 seconds.
 Should that attempt fail, the `FinalWebhookCallFailedEvent` will be raised.